 Intermap believes that flood and natural peril modeling applications will have a broad appeal to insurance companies, government agencies, and corporate enterprises.
-Intermap is continuing to develop its risk management software application called InsitePro that utilizes the Company's comprehensive NEXTMap database and third-party data sources.
+Intermap is continuing to develop its risk management software application called InsitePro that utilizes the Company's comprehensive geospatial database and third-party data sources.
 The application is web-based, allowing users to quickly and efficiently perform natural hazard risk assessment, based on the best-available and seamless hazard information across entire countries or large contiguous areas.
-The Company's web-based tools include an underwriting tool for property-specific risk underwriting, an accumulation tool for portfolio-based accumulation control for single risks or a larger portfolio of risks, and a High Consequence Area tool for oil and gas liquid pipeline management.
+The Company's web-based tools include an underwriting tool for property-specific risk underwriting, an accumulation tool for portfolio-based accumulation control for single risks or a larger portfolio of risks, and a scoring tool for insurance underwriters.
 Eventually, Intermap envisions that its risk management products will become consumer-focused and will be offered over the Internet to home owners and prospective property buyers.
 This web service evolution is expected to go much further beyond traditional flood risk hazards to include multiple layers of risk related intelligence.